RahulSChauhan50/RahulSChauhan50/README.md

-# Hi there 👋,
+# Hi there 👋,I'm Rahul

 <!--
-**RahulSChauhan50/RahulSChauhan50** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.-->
+**RahulSChauhan50/RahulSChauhan50** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-- 🔭 I’m currently working on ...
-- 🌱 I’m currently learning Machine Learning
-- 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
+- - 😄 Pronouns: ...
+- - ⚡ Fun fact: ...
+-->

+- 🔭 I’m currently working on **Android APP Develoment**
+- 🌱 I’m currently learning **Machine Learning**
+- 👯 I’m looking to collaborate on **Any Project that includes the below mentioned technologies**
-- 💬 Ask me about ...
+- 💬 Ask me about **Anthing that includes the below mentioned technologies**
-- 📫 How to reach me: ...
+- 📫 How to reach me: Reach me through below mentioned **linkedIN** link.
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...

 ## Connect with me: [<img src="https://image.flaticon.com/icons/png/512/174/174857.png" height="25" width="25" title="linkedin.com/in/rahul-s-chauhan-005223199/"/>](https://www.linkedin.com/in/rahul-s-chauhan-005223199/)
 ## Languages and Other Stuff on which I have worked :